 A child discovering a love for reading.
 A volunteer learning to engage respectfully with a community.
 A woman hoisting a flag for the first time.
 A mother joining a collective activity for the first time.
 Young people, finding the confidence to ask questions and imagine a better future.

 These moments may seem small, but together they represent something powerful.
 They are the seeds of hope.
-And in the crowded, complex landscape of Delhi, Dimple Singh and COHAS continue to plant them.
+And in the crowded, complex landscape of Delhi, Dimple and COHAS continue to plant them.